 The Harvard Law WTO International Trade Moot Court Team participates in the annual ELSA Moot Court Competition on WTO Law, along with participants from law schools around the world.
 The competition is a simulation of a World Trade Organization panel dispute.
 The team prepares oral and written arguments on both complainant and respondent positions on a series of international trade issues.
-The competition consists of a North America round in March and an International Round in May, which will take place this year in Geneva at the World Trade Organization Secretariat.
+The competition consists of an American round in March, held this year in Washington, DC, and a final round in Geneva in May.

 For more information about the competition, visit http://www.elsamootcourt.org/